Cape Lisburne

 Cape Lisburne (Iñupiaq: Uivvaq) is a cape located at the northwest point of the Lisburne Peninsula on the Chukchi Sea coast in Alaska.
 It is 40 mi northeast of the village of Point Hope, part of the Arctic Slope.
 It is a part of the Chukchi Sea unit of Alaska Maritime National Wildlife Refuge.
+It is the northwesternmost point of land in Alaska, North America, and based on the International Date Line the world.

 History

 The first European to sight this cape was James Cook.
-He named it on August 21, 1778, and wrote: "The southern extreme seemed to form a point which was named Cape Lisburne."
+It is unclear who named it.
+On August 21, 1778, he wrote: "The southern extreme seemed to form a point which was named Cape", followed by a blank for the name.
+Someone added the word Lisburne, but it is not in Cook's handwriting.

-An early Inupiaq name for the cape was "Uivvaq," generally spelled "Wevok" or "Wevuk".
-Cape Lisburne was often referred to as "Uivaq Ungasiktoq" meaning "distant cape" as opposed to "Uivaq Qanitoq" (Cape Thompson) meaning "near cape."
+An early Inupiaq name for the cape was "Uivvaq", generally spelled "Wevok" or "Wevuk".
+Cape Lisburne was often referred to as "Uivvaq Uŋasiktuq" meaning "distant cape" as opposed to "Uivvaq Qanittuq" (Cape Thompson) meaning "near cape".

 The native Inupiaq who lived there were struck by a deadly epidemic and many died along with an Episcopal missionary named John Driggs.

 From 1951 to 1983, the United States Air Force maintained a long-range radar and communication facility at Cape Lisburne Air Force Station that was part of the DEW Line network of radar sites along the Alaska North Slope.
 The Pacific Air Forces Regional Support Center maintains the radar installation today.